cuiyongbo/hello-world/my_wiki/languages/english_notes_3.rst

 | Usage: Saboteurs blew up a small section of the track.
 | Definition: deliberately destroy, damage, or obstruct (something), especially for political or military advantage.
 |
+|
+| hall of fame
+| Definition: If you say that someone is a member of a particular hall of fame, you mean that they are one of the most famous people in that area of activity.
+| Usage: Yao Ming enters Hall of Fame as global ambassador of basketball.